 Being a florist is a most rewarding and exciting career where you can express your creative talents, work with one of nature's beautiful creations and touch the lives of others by helping them communicate through the medium of flowers.

 This course is open to the general public, but particularly to entry level students interested in the floristry business.
 This certificate is particularly applicable to school based trainees, year 10 school leavers and people wishing to gain entry into the floristry business.
 There are no prerequisites.

 Certificate II in Floristry (Assistant) is expected to take two terms.
 Face-to-face classroom presentations are followed by work experience in the floristry industry and supported on the job application of skills.

-Term 1 -- 2 days a week for 10 weeks includes basic principles of design and retail sales skills and experience.
+Term 1 - Includes basic principles of design and retail sales skills and experience

 - The mechanics and principles of contemporary and classical design

 - Floristry arrangements including posy, corsage, table arrangements

 Term 2 - Includes sympathy design, customer service, sales, and retail sales experience.

 - Retail skills including shop maintenance, procedures and merchandising